 Inspired by nature, drawn to the outdoors, empowered by science, and always learning through sharing.

 My earliest memories of being outdoors are filled with excitement and curiosity.
-Observing wildlife was always the reward for time well spent outside, and I did any and everything I could to get a closer look.
+Observing wildlife was always the reward for time outside, and I did any and everything I could to get a closer look.
 This led me onto a career path immersed in science and one that would keep me experiencing the profound impacts of nature.
-I'm only now learning that the benefits of a childhood subjected to the natural world are far greater than I had ever imagined.
+I'm now realizing the benefits of a childhood subjected to the natural world are far greater than I had ever imagined.